janniec/DisasterResponsePipeline/README.md

 ## Results

 This project includes a web app to classify new disaster messages.
-First, when you navigate to http://localhost:3001/, the web app displays from visualizations about the data used to train the classification model.
+First, when you navigate to http://localhost:3001/, the web app displays some visualizations about the data used to train the classification model.
 ![Data Visualizations](https://github.com/janniec/DisasterResponsePipeline/blob/master/images/disaster-response-project1.png)

 In addition, the web app has an interface to input new disaster messages for classification.